 A cardiac starter or a defibrillator, which is also called, provides an electric shock that can cause the heart to start beating again.
-We at Safeguard offer different types of cardiac starters depending on whether it should be used by a private person or for example in a hospital.
-Those in hospitals are a little more advanced than those who use public.
-Contact us at Safeguard so we will help you choose a heart starter that suits your company.
+We at Safeguard offer different types of cardiac starters depending on whether it should be used by a private person or, for example, in a hospital.
+Those in hospitals are a little more advanced than those used in public.
+Contact us at Safeguard, so we will help you choose a heart starter that suits your company.

-It is supposed that whoever, irrespective of age and education, should be able to use a heart starter to be able to save someone else’s life.
+It is supposed that whoever, irrespective of age and education, should be able to use a heart starter to save someone else’s life.
 It takes about 10 seconds from starting a heart starter until it is ready for use.

 Did you know that?

-Each year, about 10,000 people in Sweden suffer from sudden cardiac arrest, only about 600 survive.
-We at Safeguard are involved and help Hjärt-Lungfonden reach their goal of increasing the number of survivors to 1,200 people a year, was it you too!
+Each year, about 10,000 people in Sweden suffer from sudden cardiac arrest.
+Only about 600 survive.
+We at Safeguard are involved and help Hjärt-Lungfonden reach their goal of increasing the number of survivors to 1,200 people a year.
+Join us, you too!

 The heart starter helps you do the right thing

-A heart starter should be easy to use and it will help you do the right thing throughout the process.
-It tells you, among other things, to call for help, to check the breathing, to start CPR, etc. Some heart starters also have a display with information to make it even easier to understand what to do.
+A heart starter should be easy to use, and it will help you do the right thing throughout the process.
+It tells you, among other things, to call for help, check the breathing, start CPR, etc. Some heart starters also display information to make it even easier to understand what to do.

-In order to be able to save a life with the greatest chance, all the steps are needed and all instructions are followed.
-Manufacturers of heart starters develop the product all the time to improve all functions so that it becomes easier and easier to use.
+To save a life with the greatest chance, all the steps are needed, and all instructions are followed.
+Manufacturers of heart starters develop the product to improve all functions so that it becomes easier and easier to use.

-Approximately 3 minutes, it takes an average of that a cardiac arrest occurs to an alarm call coming in outside the hospital, but at a cardiac arrest in the hospital it only takes 1 minute.
-3 minutes is a long time since there has been a cardiac arrest, and this should be shortened by a CPR training.
-When a cardiac arrest occurs, it is important to act quickly and it is important to get started with CPR as soon as possible.
+Approximately 3 minutes, it takes an average of a cardiac arrest to occur to an alarm call coming in outside the hospital.
+Still, at a cardiac arrest in the hospital, it only takes 1 minute.
+3 minutes is a long time since there has been a cardiac arrest, which should be shortened by CPR training.
+When a cardiac arrest occurs, it is important to act quickly, and it is important to get started with CPR as soon as possible.
 The chance that the person survives increases 2-3 times if a heart and lung rescue is started as early as possible.
 It is always better to act in an emergency than to do nothing at all.

 I’m very pleased with the collaboration with Safeguard!